jennieablog/feederadicator/README.md

 ### Credits
-Credits all go to https://github.com/maxfriedrich/quiet-facebook for their original implementation for Facebook.
+Thanks to https://github.com/maxfriedrich/quiet-facebook for their original implementation for Facebook.